digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/domain.rst

 A domain is fully available only when all components are available.
 However, transaction processing still runs even when only the mediator and the sequencer are available.

 As all of the domain components run in separate processes, HA is architected per component.
+This means that in an HA deployment the domain is not deployed as a domain node, which would run the mediator, sequencer, and manager in a single process.

 Sequencer
 ~~~~~~~~~

 Sequencer HA depends on the chosen implementation .
 For example, when using a ledger such as `Hyperledger Fabric <../../../../canton/usermanual/domains/fabric.html>`_, HA is already set up.
+Multiple sequencer nodes must be deployed.

 The domain returns multiple sequenced endpoints, any of which can be used to interact with the underlying ledger.